Squarific/TiledCanvas/readme.md

         callback(image); // Image should be an object that can be painted using canvas2dContext.drawImage(image, 0, 0)
     }

 If image is falsy then the chunk is assumed transparent.
+You can put an image in the tiledCanvas.loadingImage property.
+It will be used for chunks that are loading.

 ## Methods